 Child Custody FAQ

-Every family situation is unique, so the specific answers to your child custody questions will vary depending upon the facts of your case.
+Every family situation is unique, so the specific answers to your child custody questions will vary depending on the facts of your case.
 Below are some of the most common questions that our divorce and family law attorneys are asked, but we are always available to address your unique concerns with a cost-free consultation.
+To schedule a free initial consultation with our New Jersey custody lawyers, call 973-840-8970 today.
+Read our child custody FAQ below.

 New Jersey Child Custody Questions – Answered